Leslee Lewis: Colonial Cousins

 Lewis first worked with ghazal singer Hariharan in 1992, creating a jingle.
 They formed Colonial Cousins in 1996 and recorded an album, Colonial Cousins.
-They were the first Indian act to be featured on MTV Unplugged.
+They were the first Indian duo to be featured on MTV Unplugged.
 It won the MTV Indian Viewers' Choice award and Billboard Award for the Best Asian Music Group.
 They released the albums The Way We Do It (1998) and Aatma (2001) and composed the soundtrack for the Tamil films Modhi Vilayadu and Chikku Bukku.